3 “The House Carpenter” by Clarence Ashley9

 The House Carpenter Variations

-Perhaps one of the most famous of the Child Ballads and one of the most sung too.
-Originally titled “The Demon Lover” and also known as “James Harris”, it’s the tale of a woman who leaves his husband and children to follow an old lover on his ship and then regrets before the ship sinks in the sea.
-In the original english version, the lover is the devil himself but it’s common that this kind of ballads loose their supernatural aspects in american versions.
+Perhaps one of the most famous of the Child Ballads, originally titled “The Demon Lover” and also known as “James Harris”, it’s the tale of a woman who leaves his husband and child to follow her lover on his ship and then regrets before the ship sinks in the sea.
+In the original english version, the lover is the devil himself but it’s common that it loose its supernatural aspects in american versions.

 -You can go here for the lyrics of Clarence Ashley’s version